Elgeweily/bcloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-The images are cropped in the model using a Keras cropping2D layer, to remove the irrelevant portions at the top and bottom of the images (trees, car hood, etc).
-Then the data is normalized using a Keras lambda layer (code line 80).

 My model consists of a convolutional neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 81-89).

 The model includes RELU layers to introduce nonlinearity (code lines 82, 84, 86, 88, 90, 94, 97, 100).